shettyswathi905-cpu/AI-Based-Plagiarism-Detection-System/README.md

 ---

-## Discussion
+## 8. Discussion

 The results demonstrate that the integration of transformer-based deep learning models significantly improves plagiarism detection accuracy.
 Sentence-BERT effectively captures semantic relationships between documents, enabling the detection of paraphrased and contextually similar content.
 XLM-RoBERTa enhances multilingual support, while RoBERTa and Groq APIs improve AI-content detection capabilities.
 The inclusion of OCR and Speech-to-Text technologies extends the system beyond traditional text analysis, allowing comprehensive multimodal plagiarism detection.
 Explainable AI reports further increase transparency and user trust in the system.

 ---

-## Conclusion
+## 9. Conclusion

 PlagiGuard XAI successfully combines Deep Learning, NLP, OCR, Speech Recognition, and Large Language Models to create an advanced plagiarism detection and AI content verification platform.
 The system provides accurate plagiarism analysis, multilingual support, AI-generated content detection, and detailed reporting features.
 By addressing the limitations of existing plagiarism detection systems, PlagiGuard XAI offers a reliable and scalable solution for maintaining originality, transparency, and academic integrity in modern digital environments.

 ---

-## Future Scope
+## 10. Future Scope

-The future scope of PlagiGuard XAI includes integration with Learning Management Systems (LMS), citation verification modules, blockchain-based document authentication, mobile application development, batch document processing, research paper verification systems, team collaboration features, and advanced explainable AI dashboards.
-These enhancements can further improve the system's capabilities and expand its adoption across educational institutions, research organizations, and enterprise environments.
+Building on the results of this work, several directions for future enhancement are identified:

+Integration with Learning Management Systems (LMS).
+Connecting the system with educational platforms such as Moodle, Google Classroom, and Canvas would enable automatic plagiarism checking for assignments, research papers, and academic submissions.

+Enhanced AI Content Detection.
+Future versions can incorporate more advanced Large Language Models and Explainable AI techniques to improve the accuracy and transparency of AI-generated content detection.

+Mobile and Cloud-Based Deployment.
+Developing mobile applications and cloud-based services would increase accessibility, scalability, and real-time plagiarism analysis capabilities for users across different platforms.

+Advanced Research Paper Verification.
+Integration of citation checking, reference validation, source credibility analysis, and academic integrity scoring would provide a more comprehensive evaluation of research documents.

+Multimodal and Cross-Language Expansion.
+Further improvements in image, audio, video, and multilingual plagiarism detection using next-generation deep learning models can enhance the system's ability to identify plagiarism across diverse content formats and languages.

+Automated Content Improvement Suggestions.
+Development of intelligent recommendation systems capable of automatically suggesting content rewrites, citation corrections, and originality improvements would enhance the practical usefulness of the platform for students and researchers.

 ---